chrisdickinson/beefy/README.md

 to use `r.js` with beefy, you'll need a config that can write the resulting bundle to stdout, and you can run beefy with `beefy :output-url.js --bundler r.js -- -o config.js`.

+**NB:** This will not work in Windows.

 #### `--live`

-enable live reloading. this'll start up a sideband server and an `fs` watch on the current working directory -- if you save a file, your browser will refresh.
+Enable live reloading. this'll start up a sideband server and an `fs` watch on the current working directory -- if you save a file, your browser will refresh.

 if you're not using the generated index file, put the following script tag above